 For more information, please head to over here.

-Jungian analysis focuses on the unconscious elements of behaviour, and helps you recognize them and how they relate to your conscious personality and life experience.
+Jungian analysis focuses on the unconscious elements of behaviour, helps you recognize them and how these pieces relate to your conscious personality and life experience.
 Through this method, it is possible to discover ways to understand yourself more completely, to enter into better relationships and to live life with an improved sense of completeness, and well-being.

 For more information on Jungian Analytical Psychotherapy, please head to our FAQ section.